 Blue is soothing, calming and healing.
 It also appears loyal, tranquil and patient.
 The complementary color to blue is yellow.
 This color seems creative, warm, happy and optimistic.

 Other complementary colors are red and green.
 Red is said to be the color of love, strength and ambition.
 Green is balancing, kind, fresh and giving.

 Do you need more inspiration?
 Follow us on Pinterest.
 You can find a a wide collections of boards dedicated to different wedding colors, color palettes and themes.

 Maybe you need more help in finding your wedding colors and designing a consistent wedding design?
 Please feel free to contact us and schedule a FREE 30 min consultancy call.

 Do you struggle to select the perfect wedding color palette?

-In this template we unveil our secrets to design a matching wedding color palette and provide a template that you can share with your creative vendors to make sure they will include your color palette in all details of your wedding.
+In our free moodboard guide we unveil our secrets to design a consisting wedding design, how to create a wedding color palette and provide a template that you can share with your creative vendors to make sure they will include your color palette in all details of your wedding.

 Simply pop your details below and confirm your subscription to our newsletter, that keeps you updated on news and offers from Magnolias on Silk.
 Don’t worry, if you change your mind, you can unsubscribe at any time.